 For every 1,000 liters of milk, the factory produces just two wheels of organic cheese.

-Next, we moved to a room where the cheese is placed in a plastic mold to create the imprint on the outer edges of the wheel, which becomes the rind.
+Next, we moved to a room where the cheese was placed in a plastic mold to create the imprint on the outer edges of the wheel, which became the rind.

 It's here where information about the origin of the cheese is communicated, including the producer, month and year it was made, and a unique identification number.